cjmack99/cpg_cliff_change_detection/README.md

 # cpg_cliff_change_detection
 Data processing pipeline for LiDAR point clouds
+Code for Mack et al 2024 "An Automated Workflow for Detecting Coastal Cliff Change in Large LiDAR Datasets" Published in _____

 This project is built for San Diego county on data collected by the Coastal Process Group (CPG) Field Crew from 2017-2024.